Intracerebral haemorrhage and angiographic beading following ingestion of catecholaminergics.

 Abstract

-We report two cases of serious intracerebral haemorrhage occurring in young women following their first use of oral medications containing catecholaminergic agents (phenylpropanolamine in combination with ephedrine or pseudoephedrine).
-Both women were previously well, and there was no evidence for systemic vasculitis, coagulopathy, aneurysm or arteriovenous malformation.
-Angiography in both cases, performed approximately forty hours following drug ingestion, revealed the beading pattern typical of that seen in previously reported cases of presumed amphetamine-induced "vasculitis."
-We believe that this arteriographic abnormality is non-specific and should not be construed as necessarily indicative of arteritis.
+Two cases of serious intracerebral hemorrhage occurring in young women following their first use of oral medications containing catecholaminergic agents (phenylpropanolamine in combination with ephedrine or pseudoephedrine) were reported.
+Both women were previously well and there was no evidence for systemic vaculitis, coagulopathy, aneurysm or arteriovenous malformation.
+Angiography in both cases, performed approximately 40 h following drug ingestion, revealed the beading pattern typical of that seen in previously reported cases of presumed amphetamine-induced vasculitis.
+This arteriographic abnormality is apparently non-specific and should not be construed as necessarily indicative of arteritis.